ML0Day0VC/MaxDay_POEVer1/README.md

 ### Pre-Login:

-    - help - displays this page
+    - help - Displays info about the commands that can be run
-    - login - provides page for user login
+    - login - Provides page for user login
-    - signup - allows the user to create a new account
+    - signup - Allows the user to create a new account
-    - exit - exits the program
+    - exit - Exits the program

 ### Post-Login

-    - help - displays this page
+    - help - Displays info about the commands that can be run
-    - display - shows the updated table
+    - display - Shows the final report
-    - dev list - lists all the developers who have accounts on the system
+    - dev list - Lists all the developers who have accounts on the system
-    -  dev task list - lists all the tasks that the developer has assigned to them
+    - dev task list - Lists all the tasks that the developer has assigned to them
-    -  dev max duration - lists the develop with the longest task
+    - dev max duration - Lists the develop with the longest task
-    - dev max search - lists the developer with the most amount of tasks
+    - dev max search - Lists the developer with the most amount of tasks
-    - add - adds info to the table
+    - add - Adds info to the table
-    - edit - edits the table
+    - edit - Edits the table
-    - remove - removes a line from the table
+    - remove - Removes a line from the table
-    - logout - logs out the user
+    - logout - Logs out the user

 ## Credits: